Saghen/frizbee/README.md

 ## Benchmarks

 Benchmarks were run on a Ryzen 7 3700X, with `-C target-cpu=native`.
-Results with different needle, partial match percentage, match percentage, median length, and number of samples are in the works.
+Results with different needles, partial match percentage, match percentage, median length, and number of samples are in the works.
 You may test these cases yourself via the included benchmarks.

 ```rust
 needle: "deadbe"